-The CRLB analysis has supposed the ranging model for ToA ranging measurements (i.e., normally distributed with zero mean and standard deviation σ{dref}), which represents the UWB measurements.
-From KFF outcomes, σ{dref} has been set to 0.18 m.
-Figure 27 shows the CRLB analysis results.
-The expected location error considering anchor nodes distribution and the ranging model is 0.10 m, with a standard deviation about zero meters.
-In general, a low localisation error is expected over the localisation area, in presence of good environmental conditions (i.e. no presence of obstacles nor possible disturbances) and a good distribution of anchor nodes, as demonstrated in the picture above.
+In the CRLB analysis showed in Figure 21, we considered a ranging model for ToA ranging measurements normally distributed with zero mean and standard deviation $\sigma{dref}$ which represents the UWB measurements.

+According to the above mentioned results, $\sigma{dref}$ has been set to 0.18 m.
+Considering the anchor nodes distribution in KFF2017, the resulting average location error is 0.10 m.
+In general, a lower localisation error is expected over the localisation area, in presence of good environmental conditions (i.e. no presence of obstacles, nor possible disturbances) and a good distribution of anchor nodes, as demonstrated in the picture above.